teefouad/speedux/readme.md

 { '@@baz/WOO_HOO': function(action) { ... } }
 ```

-If the action was created by another Speedux module, you can use it as a reference instead of passing the action type as a string:
+If the action was created by another Speedux module, you can use the action reference instead of passing the action type as a string:

 ```javascript
 import bazModule from './components/Baz/module';